lasantha13/XAI-CDSS-Taxonomy/README.md

-# XAI Taxonomic Guide of Clinical Decision Support Systems
+# XAI Taxonomic Guide for Clinical Decision Support Systems

 ![Project Logo](ai33.png)

 ##
-This Taxonomic Guide is created to support CDSS developers in finding suitable XAI methods for their applications.
-Commonly used XAI models and related clinical use cases are listed below
+This Taxonomic Guide is designed to support CDSS developers in finding suitable XAI methods for their applications.
+Commonly used XAI models and related clinical use cases are listed below.
-This repository is created as part of Phd project  of Dr Lasantha Ranwaala - University of Suoth Australia To follow our taxonomy user, need to answer three basic questions about the CDSS they intended to generate explanations .
+This repository was created as part of the PhD project of Dr. Lasantha Ranwaala, University of South Australia

+To follow our taxonomy user, need to answer three basic questions about the CDSS they intended to generate explanations .
 1. What is the input data type of the CDSS?
 2. What is the output type of the CDSS?